era-platform/cene-for-racket/notes/20190731-lexical-units.md

 ```
 (def-bounded-decl-op
   export-metadata-op-and-bounded-decl-op
-  blame-arg
+  read-blame-arg
+  expression-blame-arg
   definition-site-unique-name-arg
   definition-site-qualify-arg
   call-site-unique-name-arg
   call-site-qualify-arg
-  lexical-unit-familiarity-ticket
+  interface-familiarity-ticket-arg
+  implementation-familiarity-ticket-arg
   text-input-stream-arg
-  expression-sequence-output-stream-arg
   extfx-then-arg
   body)
 (def-unexportable-nameless-bounded-decl-op
-  blame-arg
+  read-blame-arg
+  expression-blame-arg
   definition-site-unique-name-arg
   definition-site-qualify-arg
   call-site-unique-name-arg
   call-site-qualify-arg
-  lexical-unit-familiarity-ticket
+  interface-familiarity-ticket-arg
+  implementation-familiarity-ticket-arg
   text-input-stream-arg
-  expression-sequence-output-stream-arg
   extfx-then-arg
   body)
 (def-freestanding-decl-op
   export-metadata-op-and-freestanding-decl-op
-  blame-arg
+  read-blame-arg
+  expression-blame-arg
   definition-site-unique-name-arg
   definition-site-qualify-arg
   call-site-unique-name-arg
   call-site-qualify-arg
-  lexical-unit-familiarity-ticket
+  interface-familiarity-ticket-arg
+  implementation-familiarity-ticket-arg
   text-input-stream-arg
-  expression-sequence-output-stream-arg
   extfx-then-arg
   body)
 (def-unceremonious-decl-op
   export-metadata-op-and-unceremonious-decl-op
-  blame-arg
+  read-blame-arg
+  expression-blame-arg
   definition-site-unique-name-arg
   definition-site-qualify-arg
   call-site-unique-name-arg
   call-site-qualify-arg
-  lexical-unit-familiarity-ticket
-  expression-sequence-output-stream-arg
+  interface-familiarity-ticket-arg
+  implementation-familiarity-ticket-arg
   extfx-then-arg
   body)
 ```

 Bounded declaration operations.

 These work just like `def-bounded-expr-op`, `def-nameless-bounded-expr-op`, `def-freestanding-expr-op`, and `def-unceremonious-expr-op`, except that instead of defining expression operations, they define declaration operations.
-Each kind of declaration operation is similar to the corresponding kind of expression operation except that it receives an additional argument:
+Each kind of declaration operation is similar to the corresponding kind of expression operation except that it does not receive an expression sequence output stream, it does not pass an expression sequence output stream to its `extfx-then-arg`, and instead it receives an additional two arguments:

-* The operation receives a `lexical-unit-familiarity-ticket`, a familiarity ticket which it can spend to contribute information about what this lexical unit defines, what it exports, and what struct tag export circumstances it determines.
+* The operation receives an `interface-familiarity-ticket-arg`, a familiarity ticket which it can spend to contribute information about what this lexical unit defines, what it exports, and what struct tag export circumstances it determines.

+* The operation receives an `implementation-familiarity-ticket-arg`, a familiarity ticket which it can spend to contribute `directive` expressions that serve to compute the actual definitions of the things this lexical unit defines.

 The operation's `call-site-qualify-arg` is specifically the qualify function for the *outer scope* of the lexical unit, which is for looking things up in the scope surrounding the lexical unit this operation's call occurs in.
 The inner qualify function, which is for the scope where the lexical unit's definitions are visible, can be obtained from this one using `name-for-local-qualify`. and the value of that binding will usually be a maybe of a function that represents the inner scope where the lexical unit's definitions are in force.
-Calls made to the inner/local qualify function will tend to block until all the lexical unit's declarations' familiarity tickets have been spent.
+Calls made to the inner/local qualify function will tend to block until all the lexical unit's declarations' interface familiarity tickets have been spent.

 Likewise, the `extfx-then-arg` callback is specifically to be passed an *outer* qualify function; the inner qualify function will be passed along by nature of the fact that the outer one carries it.

-The expressions a declaration operation writes to the `expression-sequence-output-stream-arg` will be evaluated to obtain `directive` values, which will be used to perform the actual definitions promised when the the familiarity ticket was spent.
+The expressions a declaration operation contributes to its `implementation-familiarity-ticket-arg` will be evaluated to obtain `directive` values, which will be used to perform the actual definitions promised when the `interface-familiarity-ticket-arg` was spent.

 ---